 Should You File Chapter 7 or Chapter 13?

 The vast majority of bankruptcy filings in the U.S. are of the Chapter 7 variety.
 The process is much shorter (3 to 6 months) and involves the liquidation of some property to pay debts, while much of your other debt is wiped away.
 If your income is nowhere near enough to meet your debt obligations, Chapter 7 may be an option.
+You can use an online bankruptcy means test to see if you qualify.
 To be sure, your credit will take a major hit and it will take you years to rebuild it, but if you can see yourself in a better position after bankruptcy filing, then it might be something to consider.

 Chapter 13 bankruptcy is a longer process (3 to 5 years) and is used by those who have enough income to pay their debts; they just need time.
 Chapter 13 can delay debts and foreclosures and give you time to catch up on your payments.